FlyingGoatFX/Exporoll/README.md

 **Flash** - Equivalent to DaVinci's 'offset'.
 Adds or subtracts some value across all pixels.
 The most apparent effect is that it raises shadows and blackpoint, similarly to "flashing" film or spiking a lens.
 Applied before any rolloff operation, staticpoint, or thresholding.

-**Staticpoint**- a point that remains in place during corresponing operation.
+**Staticpoint**- a point that remains in place during corresponding operation.
 Note that it is applied before gamma, so is displaced by gamma adjustments

 **Threshold controls** specify an input value below which the original (with exp/flash corrections applied) linear signal is used, and how much the result is blended over the normal rolloff result.
 Note that for now it is a hard threshold with no automatic tangent continuity with rolloff curve.